joeyzazalin/AI-imagify/README.md

 # Imagify: AI Image Generator

 ## Project Overview
-AImagiNation is a web-based application that transforms text descriptions into AI-generated images using cutting-edge image generation technologies.
+Imagify is a web-based application that transforms text descriptions into AI-generated images using cutting-edge image generation technologies.

 ## Features